konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 It works as a mouse, but scrolling doesn't work on the trackpad.

-I installed [this](http://forum.osxlatitude.com/index.php?/topic/1948-elan-focaltech-and-synaptics-smart-touchpad-driver-mac-os-x/) in EFI/CLOVER/kexts/Other and removed VoodooPS2 stuff, and it works great.
+I installed [this](http://forum.osxlatitude.com/index.php?/topic/1948-elan-focaltech-and-synaptics-smart-touchpad-driver-mac-os-x/) in EFI/CLOVER/kexts/Other and removed VoodooPS2 stuff, and it works ok, but seems a bit glitchy.
 I can use the native trackpad control panel, and change the scrolling speed under Accessibility.

 #### wifi